theotherp/nzbhydra2/readme.md

 ### Major improvements over NZBHydra v1
 * Improved performance especially when using many indexers and/or doing multiple searches concurrently.
 Up to six times faster search times (ignoring indexer response times):
   * I wrote a benchmark.
-5*3 concurrent searches took v1 71 seconds while v2 only took 11 seconds.
-5 subsequent searches took 24 versus 6 seconds.
+5*3 concurrent searches took v1 50 seconds while v2 only took 4 seconds.
+5 subsequent single searches took 15 versus 2 seconds.
   * Stats calculation is slower, but you don't do that so often
 * Display of search progress with update messages and option to cancel searching
 * RSS support which will cache the results for a given time
 * Proper filtering of displayed results on the search results page
 * Extended statistics, e.g. share of downloads / searches per user, age distribution of downloaded NZBs and download failures per indexer
 * Downloader scripts to inform Hydra about the actual download result of an NZB
+* Extended configurability of categories and improved mapping of categories between Hydra and indexers
 * Improved config validation
+* Save torrents in a black hole folder; tornab API endpoint
 * Many more QoL improvements, background checks, log outputs, etc.

 ## How to run
 You need [Java Runtime Environment (>=8u101)](https://www.java.com/de/download/manual.jsp) or OpenJDK.<sup>Don't complain about Java.
 You can still use [python based NZBHydra 1](https://github.com/theotherp/nzbhydra) if you really want.</sup>

 Download the [latest release of NZBHydra2](https://github.com/theotherp/nzbhydra2/releases) for your platform.
 Extract it anywhere and start using the appropriate way:
 * On windows you can either start "NZBHydra2.exe" which will add a tray icon or "NZBHydra2 Console.exe" which will open a console window.